 - Use “we” as often as possible when referring to your experience in schools.
 It shows that you are a collaborative team player and willing to work with others and give credit where credit is due.

-- While it’s important to show a growth mindset and a willingness to adapt and learn, be prepared to talk about failures, both in the classroom, with colleagues, with parents, and with students.
+- While it’s important to show a growth mindset, be prepared to talk about failures.
+Examples from the classroom, with colleagues, with parents, and with students are helpful.
 Do not sit in an interview and say you can’t think of any failures or professional weaknesses.

 - It’s okay to thoughtfully pause between a question and your answer.
 Take a moment to pull your ideas together.
 It shows that you are thoughtful rather than impulsive, and you’ll almost always come up with a better example the more time you think about it.
 There have been several times that I haven’t followed this advice, finish my answer, and then end up saying, “ACTUALLY, I need to add to my answer.”

 - Ask for clarification or to repeat the question as needed, especially if they are long questions with multiple parts.
 Again, don’t try to skim over an answer when you don’t know what they’re asking.

 - Never, ever, ever talk poorly about former colleagues, students, parents, or administration.
 Seriously, never.
 You can put a positive, learning-based spin on any negative situation, and this is the time to do that.
 I can’t think of a time we ever hired someone who talked poorly about former positions.

 - Many schools have a school-wide behavior management program implemented (Love and Logic, Responsive Classroom, PBIS, etc.).
 Be sure to look it up ahead of time so that you are familiar with it and possibly reference it at some point during your interview.